-The Onion Dialogues TM is racial equity and diversity training and a social justice workshop that calls participants in—rather than calling them out.
+The Onion Dialogues TM is a racial equity and social justice workshop that calls participants in—rather than calling them out.

-The program helps participants ask "what does racial equity mean?" while exploring relatable examples of equity, racial justice, anti-racism.
+The program helps participants ask, "what does racial equity mean?" while exploring relatable examples of bias, equity, racial justice, and anti-racism to help support participants through their own unique learning journey.

 Trainers Tamara Copeland and Amy Owen live in the Greater Washington D.C., Maryland, Virginia area and offer this two-day program in person and virtually.